Last Updated on April 19, 2023

 Depending on the quality of the items you buy, you can expect to pay between $55 and $260 yearly in supplies.

-What are the Additional Costs that Come with Owning a Corgi?
+Additional Expenses that Come with Owning this Breed

 Additional costs are something to be prepared for, although they might not be dealt with on an ongoing basis.
-These can include pet daycare, priced at $40 to $130, or pet sitting, which can cost from $50 to $80.
+These can include pet daycare, priced at $40 to $130, or pet sitting, which has a service fee from $50 to $80.

 These are both essential if you work out of the home every day.